Donnelly River, Western Australia: Present day

 Donnelly River Village is a small township in the picturesque Donnelly valley located about 300 km south of Perth, Western Australia.
 It is a preserved mill town surrounded by karri forests.
-The majority of buildings in the village are built around a central karri parkland which hosts an old play ground called 'Belmont Park', as it was once renovated by volunteers from a school in Belmont, Perth.
-The central parkland also has a 'chair' flying fox.
+The majority of buildings in the village are built around a central karri parkland which hosts an old play ground called "Belmont Park", as it was once renovated by volunteers from a school in Belmont, Perth.
+The central parkland also has a "chair" flying fox.
 Wildlife including emus, kangaroos, kookaburras and parrots are often seen in the area.
 There are numerous bush walks from the village and the Bibbulmun Track passes through the town.
 The town is also situated on the Munda Biddi Trail.

 The village now comprises a group of over 40 significant buildings, including cottages, a primary school, the previous Workers' Club, a general store and others.
-The Primary School building is now used to house a historical display, which is curated by the Friends of Donnelly Village and also provides budget accommodation for Munda Biddi riders and Bibbulmun Track walkers.
-Visitors can request a key to the history display at the General Store.
-The old Primary School lunch shelter can be used by walkers and riders free of charge.
+The primary school building is now used to house a historical display, which is curated by the Friends of Donnelly Village and also provides budget accommodation for Munda Biddi riders and Bibbulmun Track walkers.
+Visitors can request a key to the history display at the general store.
+The old primary school lunch shelter can be used by walkers and riders free of charge.
 Cottages in the village originally, mostly built for timber mill workers have been restored and now provide holiday accommodation.
-The General Store is open 7 days a week and offers basic groceries and snack foods that are sought by trail users.
-The General Store also operates a cafe for snacks and light lunches and administers cottage bookings.
+The general store is open seven days a week and offers basic groceries and snack foods that are sought by trail users.
+The general store also operates a cafe for snacks and light lunches and administers cottage bookings.
 Many other buildings were removed when the mill closed, but in the last decade, much work has been done to protect and improve the remaining buildings, within heritage guidelines.

-The old mill itself is also heritage listed and is owned by the State Government of Western Australia, however there is little being done to preserve this area of Donnelly Village.
-The Mill site itself is fenced off from the public.
+The old mill itself is also heritage listed and is owned by the state government, however there is little being done to preserve this area of Donnelly Village.
+The mill site itself is fenced off from the public.
 Much of the structure is now unstable.

-Donnelly Village is now a significant employer in the area.
+Donnelly Village is a significant employer in the area.

 Other nearby natural attractions in the area include Four Aces, One Tree Bridge and Glenoran Pool.
 Donnelly Swimming Dam is a popular picturesque swimming and picnic spot.
 Nearby towns of Bridgetown, Nannup and Manjimup provide essential services within about 30 minutes of picturesque driving.
 The whole area is ideal for cycling.
-Donnelly Village is about one hour's drive from the timber town of Pemberton and the world renowned Margaret River area and about 2 hours drive from the south coast.
+Donnelly Village is about one hour's drive from the timber town of Pemberton and the Margaret River area and about two hours drive from the south coast.